-A herniated disk that compresses a nerve
+- a herniated disk that

-Pressure on a nerve from a growing mass or tumor
+- pressure on a nerve from a growing mass or tumor

 Disease-related causes of tingling

-Diabetes (chronic disease that affects your body’s ability to use sugar for energy)
+- diabetes, a chronic disease that affects your body’s ability to use sugar for energy

-Inactive or underactive thyroid (hypothyroidism)
+- inactive or underactive thyroid

-Seizures or convulsions
+- seizures or convulsions

 Other causes of tingling

-Heavy metal poisoning
+- heavy metal poisoning

-Medication side effects or interactions
+- medication side effects or interactions

-Radiation exposure or radiation therapy
+- radiation exposure or radiation therapy

-Serious or life-threatening causes of tingling
+Serious or life threatening causes of tingling

-- Head, neck or back injury
+- back injury

 Questions for diagnosing the cause of tingling